charles-ah/APCS1-MASHER/README.md

 1/23/16 - 1/24/16: Beats now synchronize with the song.
 Using 2D arraylists and Minim to achive this.
 From now on refer to masher_minim.

 1/24/16 - Finessed syncrhronizing using minim and 2D arrays.
 (Notes come down at the appropriate time).
 Main Menu and Credits page is completed.

+1/24/16 - Added 6 songs with the auto-synchronize.